 The project substation would provide the necessary circuit breakers, switches, protection relays, and other necessary equipment to reliably and safely protect the electrical infrastructure.
 The substation would step up the MV collected energy to the interconnection voltage via one or more step up transformers.
 The substation would meter and project the energy pursuant to the Interconnection Agreement and Power Purchase Agreement(s) with the utility and off-taker(s), respectively.
-The substation would occupy an approximately 5,000-square-foot area in a 0.9-acre dedicated area.
+The substation would occupy an approximately 41,600-square-foot area (approximately one acre).